cloud-gov/cg-site/content/docs/apps/experimental/behavior-monitoring.md

 _Note: As of March 2018, this feature is not yet available, pending FedRAMP approval.
 If you want to use this feature, create a ticket and our team will let you know our estimated timeline for approval._

 cloud.gov uses a range of [security features](https://docs.cloudfoundry.org/concepts/container-security.html) to prevent application containers from interfering with other containers or with the hosts they run on.
 As an additional security measure, cloud.gov also monitors application containers for suspicous behavior using [Sysdig Falco](https://sysdig.com/opensource/falco/).
-If an application container exhibits unexpected behavior, cloud.gov will take action.

 ## What counts as suspicous behavior?